-But originally, curtains had several different functions.
-First and foremost was to cover windows to curtail / prevent drafts.
-Older windows had none of the insulation and thermal protection that modern windows have.
+The main function of curtains was to cover windows in order to prevent drafts.
+Older windows had none of the insulation and thermal properties of modern windows.

-Over time with the advent of more modern sewing techniques, curtains became both a functional item as well as a decorative item.
+Over time, with the advent of more modern sewing techniques, curtains evolved to become both functional as well as a decorative.

-Curtains also provide a means to sleep during the daylight hours, provide privacy to the inhabitants of a home, and to muffle outdoor noise.
+Curtains also provide privacy to the people in the home, as well as a way to muffle outdoor noise.

 Please check out the following website for a more comprehensive history of curtains:

-Thank you from First Choice Home and Building Inspections!
+Thank you from First Choice Home and Commercial Inspections!